naazimapps/grub2win/README.md

 You can enter your own custom commands for each menu entry.

 Grub2Win began in 2010.
 It has been downloaded more than 1,200,000 times in 180 countries worldwide.

+If you find Grub2Win useful, please consider making a small donation to be used for hardware and testing.

 ## Features
 • Supports both 64 and 32 bit EFI as well as BIOS firmware.